AnotherButler/mbed-cli/README.md

 Edit `mbed_settings.py` to set your toolchain:

 * If you want to use the [ARM Compiler toolchain](https://developer.arm.com/products/software-development-tools/compilers/arm-compiler-5/downloads), set `ARM_PATH` to the *base* directory of your ARM Compiler installation (example: C:\Program Files\ARM\armcc5.06).
 The recommended version of the ARM Compiler toolchain is 5.06.
-* If you want to use the [GCC ARM Embedded toolchain](https://launchpad.net/gcc-arm-embedded), set `GCC_ARM_PATH` to the *binary* directory of your GCC ARM installation (example: C:\Program Files\GNU Tools ARM Embedded\4.9 2015q2\bin).
-Use versions 4.9 of GCC ARM Embedded; version 5.0 or any version above might be incompatible with the tools.
+* If you want to use the [GNU ARM Embedded Toolchain](https://launchpad.net/gcc-arm-embedded), set `GCC_ARM_PATH` to the *binary* directory of your GNU ARM Embedded Toolchain installation (example: C:\Program Files\GNU Tools ARM Embedded\4.9 2015q2\bin).
+Use versions 4.9 of GNU ARM Embedded Toolchain; version 5.0 or any version above might be incompatible with the tools.

 As a rule, since `mbed_settings.py` contains local settings (possibly relevant only to a single OS on a single machine), it should not be versioned.